virtualramblas/python-notebooks-repo/README.md

 # python-notebooks-repo
-A repo for shared Jupyter and Colab notebooks
+A repo to share Jupyter and Colab notebooks.

+List of notebooks:
+Jupyter:
+- Semantic search on unseen images with OpenAI's CLIP

+Colab:
+None